 II C.B., L.P., a Texas limited partnership (“IICB”).

 The foregoing persons or entities are sometimes referred to herein singly as a “Party” or collectively as the “Parties.”
-Milam, SSL, LVNSC, LVNSC Holding, IDM, Marchiano, Ford, Haney, Robcyn, and ASF are sometimes referred to herein collectively as the “Milam Parties.”
-Rockafellow and IICB or their successors or assigns are sometimes referred to herein collectively as the “Lender Parties.”
+Milam, SSL, LVNSC, LVNSC Holding, and IDM shall be referred to herein collectively as the "Milam Parties."
+Marchiano, Ford, Haney, Robcyn, and ASF shall be referred to herein as the "Consultant Parties."
+Rockafellow and IICB or their successors or assigns are lenders advancing funds to (or on the behalf of) one or more of the Milam Parties and shall be referred to herein collectively as the “Lender Parties.”

 Recitals